chainer/chainer/docs/source/tutorial/glance.rst

 ~~~~~~~
 .. image:: ../../image/glance/trainer-dataset.png

 Our first step is to format the :mod:`~chainer.datasets`.
 From the raw mushroom.csv, we format the data into a Chainer :class:`~chainer.datasets.TupleDataset`.
-Chainer requires a numpy array for the features in the ``X`` matrix and a flattened array if the label is one-dimensional.

 .. code-block:: python